-To test the user experience of the actual design and this redesign, I conducted three rounds of usability studies with a few people that own pets and consider traveling with them.
-I asked them to perform a few predefined tasks on the current website, then on a high-fidelity prototype I created and then again after changing some flaws.
+To test the user experience of the actual design and this redesign, I conducted 3 rounds of usability studies with a few people that own pets and consider traveling with them.
+I asked them to perform a few predefined tasks on the current website, then on a high-fidelity prototype I created and then again after iterating.

-Findings from the first study helped us understand the main problems of the website when it comes to traveling with pets.
-Research also showed that in most cases people who travel with pets travel for a longer period of time which means baggage is very important for them when it comes to choosing an airline.
+Findings from the 1st usability study helped us understand the main problems of the Turkish Airlines website when it comes to traveling with pets.

 Red is the information about the current website.
 Green is about the redesign.